droglenc/NCMTH207/resources/Syllabus-Current.md

 <img class="img-right" src="../img/Emily_F17.jpg">

 We are fortunate to have Emily Mader serve as a statistics tutor this year.
 Emily is a mathematics major and physics minor who took this course last year.
 Thus, she is very familiar with the content and organization of this course.
 Emily also participated last summer in a research experience related to statistics.
-Emily will be available to tutor Biometry on XXX.
+Emily will be available to tutor Biometry on Thursday 5-7p in CSE236 or CSE229.
 In addition, she may be able to help during her times scheduled to tutor Introductory Statistics and Mathematics (see tutor hours posted around the building).
-Emily's tutor hours will be held in the Dexter Library.
 In addition to their tutor hours, please don't forget my availability as described above.

 ### Accommodations